decentraland/adr/docs/ADR-65-importing-wearables.md

 - The `model` is the path to the model of the wearable.
 This implies that the wearable can have only one model for all representations.
 - The `bodyShape` is the body shape of the wearable.
 This can only have one value, either `male`, `female` or `both`, implying

-The properties `assetType` and `menuBarIcon` are used by the Smart Wearables feature to work, that is, the feature requires an `asset.json` file to be included in the item's ZIP file to work.
+The properties `assetType` and `menuBarIcon` are used by the Smart Wearables feature to work, that is, the feature requires an `asset.json` file to be included in the wearables's ZIP file to work.
 The other properties mentioned before are only used in the import process of wearable in the `Builder UI` and will be used to build wearable.

 The current format has some downsides that we need to tackle:

 1. It doesn't have the possibility to define representations with different 3D models, that is, a female and a male representation, each one with its 3D model shaped to their body shape.
-2. Item tags can't be defined.
+2. Wearable tags can't be defined.
 3. It's not possible to define which categories get to be hidden or replaced by the wearable and, as it doesn't allow each representation to be detailed, it doesn't allow overriding hides and replaces for each of representation.
-4. The collection where the item is created into can't be specified.
+4. The collection where the wearable is created into can't be specified.

 These downsides make the current `asset.json` configuration file not suitable for importing wearables.